mathirud/mcsimpy/docs/tutorials/waveload.rst

 Simulations with Wave Loads
 ===========================

-One of the main features of the ``mclsimpy`` library is to simulate vessels with wave loads.
-Using the ``mclsimpy.waves`` packages, we can generate sea states by from wave spectras, and calculate the loads on the vessel.
+One of the main features of the ``mcsimpy`` library is to simulate vessels with wave loads.
+Using the ``mcsimpy.waves`` packages, we can generate sea states by from wave spectras, and calculate the loads on the vessel.
 Here, laods refer to the first- and second-order wave loads.

 We will in this tutorial show how to create a sea state, and how to use it to simulate a vessel subject to wave loads.